Print and PDF Options

 An optional course normally restricted to fourth-year Honours students in Canadian Studies and to Qualifying-year graduate students.
 Includes supervised reading and written work in a Canadian Studies area.

-Prerequisite(s): Fourth-year standing or permission of the School of Indigenous and Canadian Studies.
+Prerequisite(s): fourth-year standing or permission of the School.

 CDNS 4907 [1.0 credit]